iamadipurohit/VidWatch/README.md

 ## License

-The YouTube Clone is open-source and released under the [MIT License](LICENSE).
+The VidWatch is open-source and released under the [MIT License](LICENSE).

 ## Acknowledgments

-The YouTube Clone project drew inspiration from the functionalities of the original YouTube website and is intended for educational purposes only.
+The VidWatch project drew inspiration from the functionalities of the original YouTube website and is intended for educational purposes only.